 2. Seek Legal Advice

-While a separation does not require you to see a lawyer, if you were married and plan eventually to divorce, you’ll need to be properly separated for 12 months.
+While a separation does not require you to see a lawyer, if you are married and plan eventually to divorce, you’ll need to be properly separated for 12 months.
 Even if you don’t have an immediate plan to divorce, a chat with a lawyer who has family law experience can help clarify what needs to be done in the days and weeks after separation.
 They will help you prioritise the documentation you will need in order to later finalise arrangements such as divorce, custody arrangements, property settlements, etc.

 3. Talk to Your Children